Create Role Description

 • Oversee quality assurance practices

-• Model the highest standards of financial probity, demonstrating respect for public monies and other resources
+• Model the highest standards of financial probity, demonstrating respect for public money and other resources

-• Monitor and maintain business-unit knowledge of and compliance with legislative and regulatory frameworks
+• Monitor and maintain the business unit’s knowledge of and compliance with legislative and regulatory frameworks

 • Incorporate sound risk management principles and strategies into business planning